gokulkrishh/how-it-works/src/pages/javascript/promise.all/index.md

 #### [Demo](https://codesandbox.io/s/promiseall-implementation-n9dlu)

-Above piece of code may not be same as how browser vendors could have implemented <b>promise.all</b>, but you get the idea right?
+Above piece of code may not be same as how browser vendors would have implemented <b>promise.all</b>, but you get the idea right how it works?

-I hope this post was useful and you learned something new.
+I hope this post was useful and we all learned something new.
 See you in my next post.